Ohio State University Moritz College of Law: Rankings and reputation

-According to professor Brian Leiter's "Scholarly Impact Score," the Moritz College of Law faculty ranks 19th in scholarly impact in 2015, as measured by the amount of law journal citations of Moritz faculty articles over the past five years.
-Specifically, professor and Heck-Faust Memorial Chair in Constitutional Law, Ruth Colker, was amongst the most-cited legal scholars in critical theory between 2010 and 2014.
+According to professor Brian Leiter's "Scholarly Impact Score" that is based on about 500 participants and nearly 70,000 votes on paired comparisons, the Moritz College of Law faculty ranked tied for 34th in scholarly impact in 2024.
+Specifically, professor and Heck-Faust Memorial Chair in Constitutional Law, Ruth Colker, was 18th of the top 20 most-cited legal scholars between 2016 and 2020 for critical theory in focusing on society and culture to attempt to reveal, critique, and challenge power structures.